 Going on a picnic is one of our favorite vacation activities!
 We can’t think of anything better than enjoying a delicious sandwich amongst the spectacular scenery of the Smokies.
-To help you make the most of your next getaway, Park Place on the River has put together a guide to the best picnic areas in Gatlinburg TN and the Smoky Mountains.
+You have so many different picnic areas to choose from!
+No matter which one you decide to visit, you’ll have a great time.
+Here are the 4 best picnic areas in Gatlinburg and the Smoky Mountains:

 1. Mynatt Park